diefenbach/django-lfs/docs/developer/howtos/how_to_export_product_script.rst

     We decided to give a response with a download back.
 Your code may vary here.

 16
-    We decided to use Python csv moduls.
+    We decided to use Python csv modules.
 You code may vary here.

 19
     All selected products can be get with the ``get_products`` method of the